-Care and treatment of Mental Illness, while the Partial Hospitalization services are provided by:
+Care and treatment of Mental Illness, while the Partial Hospitalization services are provided in or by:

-- 1. a Hospital;
+- 1. A Hospital;

-- 2. a Freestanding Inpatient Facility; or
+- 2. A Freestanding Inpatient Facility; or

-- 3. a Qualified Health Care Provider.
+- 3. A Qualified Health Care Provider.

-Preauthorization is required for Partial Hospitalization.
-Please refer to the section entitled Preauthorization.
+Prior Authorization is required for Partial Hospitalization.
+Please refer to the section entitled Utilization Management.